DeflatedPickle/pkinter/README.md

 ---

-### LineNumbers
+### pk.LineNumbers

 <a href="http://imgur.com/SFkDaFF"><img src="http://i.imgur.com/SFkDaFF.gif" title="LineNumbers" /></a>

-The LineNumbers widget is used to show the lines of a Text widget.
+The pk.LineNumbers widget is used to show the lines of a Text widget.

 ```python
 text = tk.Text(parent)